2024–25 Davidson Wildcats women's basketball team

-The 2024–25 Davidson Wildcats women's basketball team represents Davidson College during the 2024–25 NCAA Division I women's basketball season.
-The Wildcats, led by eighth-year head coach Gayle Fulks, play their home games at the John M. Belk Arena in Davidson, North Carolina as members of the Atlantic 10 Conference (A-10).
+The 2024–25 Davidson Wildcats women's basketball team represented Davidson College during the 2024–25 NCAA Division I women's basketball season.
+The Wildcats, led by eighth-year head coach Gayle Fulks, played their home games at the John M. Belk Arena in Davidson, North Carolina as members of the Atlantic 10 Conference (A-10).

 Previous season

 The Wildcats finished the 2023–24 season 18–8, 8–10 in A-10 play, to finish in a three-way tie for eighth place.
 The Wildcats were forced to cancel the remainder of their season on March 1, due to a "significant number of injuries".